Located: in the middle part of Laos (Central Provinces)

 Capital of the province: Thakhaek

-Khammouane is located in central Laos bordering Bolikhamxay and Savannakhet Provinces.
+Khammouane is located in central Laos bordering Bolikhamxay and Savannakhet provinces.
 Khammouane covers about 16,000 square kilometers and has a population of approximately 330,000, mostly engaged in agriculture.
 The Mekong River Valley in the west is framed by the Annamite Mountain Range which separates Khammouane from Vietnam to the east.
 The Limestone Mountains are honeycombed with countless caves, some of which for ages concealed forgotten treasures.
 The Buddha Cave (Tham Pa Fa) was just discovered in 2004 and houses 229 priceless Buddha images.
 Kong Lor Cave is perhaps the most well-known in the province.
 It is 7.5 km long and as high and wide as 90-100 m in some places.
 The province has.....

-Khammouane, menaing “happy gold”, is believed to have been named after the gold deposits found in the area hundreds of years ago.
+Khammouane, meaning “happy gold”, is believed to have been named after the gold deposits found in the area hundreds of years ago.
 The province’s history dates back as early as the 6th-8th centuries when the region was part of the Sikhottabong Kingdom.
 Remnants of the ancient civilization include the Great Wall (Kampeng Nyak), Meuang Phone Stupa, and Sikhottabong Stupa-one of the most sacred in Laos.
 The province has many remaining buildings that date to the colonial period, especially in the provincial capital of Thakhaek.
-There is an abandoned railway track that was originally planned to connect Laos with Vietnam but never finished, today the only evidence of this endeavor is an old railway bridge over the Nam Don River......
+There is an abandoned railway track that was originally planned to connect Laos with Vietnam but was never finished.
+Today the only evidence of this endeavor is an old railway bridge over the Nam Don River......